-Pete Pederson has extensive experience with litigation involving employee benefits under ERISA and non-ERISA plans.
-He defends insurers, third-party administrators, and plan fiduciaries in actions alleging improper plan administration and management.
+Pete Pederson has extensive experience with litigation involving employee benefits plans (ERISA and non-ERISA) as well as disputes involving employer-sponsored health plans.
+His practice encompasses the defense of insurers, third-party administrators, and plan fiduciaries in actions alleging improper benefit denials and improper plan administration.
 Pete frequently handles cases that challenge the denial of health, life insurance, disability, and pension benefits.
-He also represents managed-care companies and health plans in disputes with medical providers, and he counsels clients regarding compliance with ERISA and other code-based areas of the law.
+He also represents claims administrators and fiduciaries for health plans in disputes with medical providers, members, and plan sponsors, and he counsels clients regarding compliance with ERISA and state laws applicable to health plans.

 In addition to his employee benefits practice, Pete regularly represents parties in commercial disputes that arise from insurance policies, vendor contracts, partnership and shareholder agreements, and employment agreements.
 He has represented business owners in the drafting of operating and employment agreements and successfully resolved contract and business-tort claims arising in a variety of contexts.
-Pete also has a track record of successfully defending and resolving class actions under ERISA, the Telephone Consumer Protection Act, and other consumer protection laws.
-Pete has defeated motions for class certification in a number of high-exposure suits.
+Pete's track record includes the successful defense and resolution of class actions under ERISA, the Telephone Consumer Protection Act (TCPA), and other consumer protection laws.

 In the course of his work, Pete has practiced before courts across the country.
 He has briefed and argued appeals in the First and Seventh Circuits, and he has achieved favorable results for clients in matters pending before U.S. District Courts in the First, Fourth, Seventh, Eighth, Ninth, Eleventh, and D.C.
 Circuits.
 Pete's practice has resulted in reported case law regarding, among other things, the scope of discovery under ERISA, the disclosure obligations of plan fiduciaries, and the formation of insurance policies and reinsurance treaties.